ashleyallphin/bamazon/README.md

 * Configure a Node.js application to connect to a MySQL instance
 * Create and drop databases and tables
 * Explain and execute CRUD methods
-* Use both a GUI and the MySQL command prompt to interface with a database
-* Create schema and seed files for development and production
-* Write join statements to establish relations between data in one or more tables

 - - -